 After years of planning, the preserve is planting native prairie seed in lowland prairie around the bottomland interpretive trail.
 This trail is open to the public to experience this reconstruction of a lowland tallgrass prairie.

 To reach the goal of replanting approximately 500 acres, prairie reconstruction will be done in stages, increasing the restoration acreage each year.
 This approach allows viewing the restoration in various stages.
 Volunteers have assisted greatly with the gathering of native prairie seed for this project.

 The Fox Creek Trail Brochure on the Publications page has details of the prairie restoration areas.

-Original lowland tallgrass prairie is extremely rare, only a few examples of original lowland prairie exist today.
+Only a few examples of original lowland prairie exist today.
+They are extremely rare.
 A glimpse of innate lowland prairie, also referred to as bottomland prairie, is expressed in "Reminiscences of Cedar Creek from 1864-75" (Sayre, C.A., Chase County Historical Sketches, Vol. 1, Chase County Historical Society):